turbonomic/tbutil/docs/K8S/INSTALL.md

 > [turbo@node1 ~]$ <b>sudo mkdir /data/turbonomic/tbutil-hotwarm</b>
 > [turbo@node1 ~]$ <b>sudo chmod 777 /data/turbonomic/tbutil-hotwarm</b> </pre>

+3. If the volume type is _not_ "gluster-heketi", "turbo-local-storage" or "ibmc-file-gold-gid", then create a Kubernetes PVC called "tbutil-{FLAVOUR}-volume" by hand and check that it is created correctly.

-3. Review the downloaded yaml files and make any required edits.
+4. Review the downloaded deployment yaml files and make any required edits.
+   - Review "deploy-online.yaml" or "deploy-offline.yaml" as appropriate.
    - You might need to change the timezone ("TZ" environment variable) in the deploy yaml file (in the field group: `spec / template / spec / containers / env`).
-This must be have a value that is known to the (IANA Time zone database)[https://www.iana.org/time-zones] as used in Alpine Linux.
+This must be have a value that is known to the [IANA Time zone database](https://www.iana.org/time-zones) as used in Alpine Linux.
 For example "Europe/London", or "GMT".

-4. Create the persistent volume by running one of the following commands (depending on the volume file you require - see above)
-    - `kubectl apply -f volume.yaml`
-    - `kubectl apply -f volume-local.yaml`

-   Then check that the new PVC has been created:

-    - `kubectl get pvc | fgrep tbutil-{FLAVOUR}`

-> For example (creating and checking the gluster-heketi volume for the 'hotwarm' flavour)..
-> <pre>
-> [turbo@node1 ~]$ <b>kubectl apply -f volume.yaml </b>
-> persistentvolumeclaim/tbutil-hotwarm-volume created
->
-> [turbo@node1 ~]$ <b>kubectl get pvc | fgrep tbutil-hotwarm</b>
-> tbutil-hotwarm-volume   Bound    pvc-751defe0-ae74-93c4  1Gi    RWO   gluster-heketi   4m35s </pre>
-> Or (creating and checking a local volume)..
-> <pre>
-> [turbo@node1 ~]$ <b>kubectl apply -f volume-local.yaml</b>
-> persistentvolumeclaim/tbutil-hotwarm-volume created
-> persistentvolume/local-pv-tbutil-hotwarm-volume created
->
-> [turbo@node1 ~]$ <b>kubectl get pvc | fgrep tbutil-hotwarm</b>
-> tbutil-hotwarm-volume   Bound   local-pv-tbutil-hotwarm-volume   1Gi   RWO   turbo-local-storage   82s</pre>
+   - If you are using a private container repository, then you will need to change the image name in the yaml file.
+This field is found at `spec / template / spec / containers / image`.

 5. Create the deployment and POD by running one of these two commands (depending on whether you are doing an on-line or off-line installation).
     - `kubectl apply -f deploy-online.yaml`